Yesterday night I found this powerful morsel of truth in C. G. Jung’s autobiography:

 1. With a boundlessly open mind, you cannot move forward in the real world.

 An ever-broadening horizon breeds hesitation and dilutes the will.
-As is best seen in radical activists, firm convictions motivate action, and action generates experience.
+As is best seen in radical activists, powerful politicians, and stubborn executives, firm convictions motivate action; and action generates experience.
 However, humans are built to post-hoc rationalize their actions, which blindly reinforces their unquestioned convictions.

-For example, you’ll only revolt against racists if you think that they’re wrong and evil, and the more you revolt, the firmer you’ll stick to your moral perspective.
-Yet although your actions don’t give you unbiased experiences, an entirely open mind about racism won’t give you any experiences because you won’t be motivated to take action in either direction.
+For example, you’ll only revolt against an idea or a group of people if you think that they’re wrong and evil, and the more you revolt, the firmer you’ll stick to your moral perspective.
+Yet although your actions don’t give you unbiased experiences, an entirely open mind about that group or idea won’t give you any experiences because you won’t be motivated to take action in either direction.

 Wisdom comes from balancing open inertness with ignorant fortitude.

-2. Pretending to not have faith, beliefs, and expectations forestalls correction through experience.
+2. Pretending to not have faith, beliefs, and expectations prevents correction through experience.

-Unless you live in a truly Zen-enlightened state 24/7, your “unbiased mindfulness” is no more than gullible mindlessness that merely pushes implicit metaphysics and unrecognized prejudices out of consciousness.
+Unless you live in a truly Zen-enlightened state 24/7, your “unbiased mindfulness” is really just gullible mindlessness that merely pushes implicit metaphysics and unrecognized prejudices out of conscious awareness.

-This leaves your beliefs untested, unchallenged by reality, uncorrected by empirical fact; it leaves them stuck in a bull’s pile of shit.
+This leaves your beliefs untested, unchallenged by reality, uncorrected by empirical fact.

 Wisdom comes from balancing the non-entertainment of biasing beliefs with their purposeful approval for experimental examination.